pronoiac/the-manual/the-manual.md

 Don't stop the beat.
 Don't loose the beat.
 Don't mistreat the beat.
-If you have time to do a another mix that is radically different, do it.
+If you have time to do another mix that is radically different, do it.
 Don't be afraid to have next to nothing in it.
 Worship at the feet of the primeval goddess of Groove.